enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 Instead, make a little bet: publish only a small relevant point of a piece and jauge how your audience reacts.

-Make the points that get a lot of engagement even stronger.
-Change the others.
+Make the points that get a lot of engagement even more convincing.
+Rewrite or drop the others.

 With this you give value more often to your audience with less work and accumulate a lot of ready to used package of content you will easily reassemble into a full length content.